Important resources for graduate students

 The Writing Center

 The Writing Center provides invaluable help for students at any point during the writing process.
 They offer FREE one-to-one tutoring by appointment and on a drop-in basis.
 They will provide feedback on any writing task including research proposals and papers, literature reviews, speeches, thesis projects, and grant applications.
-They also offer workshops on specific types of writing and on the various parts of a writing process, including a Jump Start Disserations/Thesis Boot Camp and a five-part workshop series each semester.
+They also offer workshops on specific types of writing and on the various parts of a writing process, including a Jump Start Dissertations/Thesis Boot Camp and a five-part workshop series each semester.

 Faculty Development Office Professional Development Workshops